 9.1 Funding provided by CMHC is subject to compliance with all relevant and applicable federal environmental assessment legislation, regulations and policies and is conditional upon CMHC being satisfied that the responsibility of the federal authority and/or authority responsible for impact assessments under the relevant and applicable federal environmental assessment legislation is and continues to be met.
-When a cooperative environmental assessment is required, HNS and the federal government will continue using agreed upon practices related to environmental assessment, which shall be consistent with the foregoing requirements in this section 9.1.
+CMHC will supply MHO with a current guideline (including any updates, as necessary) that MHO will apply and confirm to CMHC in the Claims Form set out in Schedule C.

-10.OFFICIAL LANGUAGES
+10. OFFICIAL LANGUAGES

 10.1.
-In areas of significant demand, HNS agrees to provide all information and services pertaining to the Initiatives in both French and English.
-HNS will use the criteria for information and services in the Official Languages Regulations made pursuant to Canada's Official Languages Act as a guideline to determine

-"significant demand".
-HNS will consult with representatives of local minority language groups.
+In areas of significant demand, and in accordance with Ontario's French Language Services Act, MHO agrees to provide all information and services pertaining to the Initiatives in both French and English.
+MHO will use the criteria for information and services in the Official Languages Regulations made pursuant to Canada's Official Languages Act as a guideline to determine "significant demand".
+Representatives of local French language groups will be or will have been consulted.